jamii/jams/README.md

 4.5% of tests are passing!

-This is how I expect the week to go.
+This is how I expected the week to go.
 Not death by bnf.

 The odds of hitting 100% now are very low - there is a long tail of weird behavior that I expected to have much more time to implement.
 But I think in the next two days I might be able to get to something respectable.